Alboroni/WAF-Monitoring/readme.md

 Please review [Workspace Consideratiions](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/design-logs-deployment#important-considerations-for-an-access-control-strategy ) and [Management and Monitoring](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/management-and-monitoring) of Enterpise scale documentation  when deciding to create new or existing workspace and who can access it.

 The workspace will be used to collect any relevent event and log data from the various sources we need to monitoring in Azure.
-This should

 Please follow the [Create a Log Analytics Workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace) if a new workpsace needs to be created.

 ## Diagnostic Settings

 Review of diagnostics settings for all key components.
-Enab;eIf Diagnostics are required for
+EnableIf Diagnostics are required for observailbity purposes.

 Diagnostics should be set via Policy.
-Review each resource type documentnation for policy for the diagnostic and resource logs for each.
+Review each resource type dto determinse if diagnotis are required and if the yneed to be set.
 A policy intiative can be set for diagnostic settings and should be set at a Management Group level if possible.
-Not all resoure type have builtin policies to set respurce logs and custom polcies can be found in the Enterprise Scale deployment if followed
+Not all resoure type have builtin policies.
+A custom initiative can be set using the [Diagnostics Policy Scripts](https://github.com/JimGBritt/AzurePolicy/tree/master/AzureMonitor/Scripts) repository,

 ## Action Groups